-At the core of accountability is choice.
+Perhaps the most challenging part of Redefining Love is accountability.
 Too often we see ourselves as victims of circumstance, swept up in relationships that spin beyond our control by some invisible force over which we have no control.
 This is a lie we tell ourselves in order to avoid accountability, and we’ve all done it.
-It’s ok if you’re still actively doing this.
+It’s okay if you’re still actively doing this.
 It’s never too late to change your point of view.

-Again, I highly recommend counseling to those who undertake this journey, particularly if you are a product of a dysfunctional family.
+I highly recommend counseling as you begin your accountability journey, particularly if you are a trauma survivor or a product of a dysfunctional family.
 The primary characteristic of dysfunction is a lack of accountability.
 You were provided no foundation to build upon, and no tools with which to mine within yourself.
-It isn’t impossible to redefine love without therapy, but it would certainly help.
+It isn’t impossible to Redefine Love without therapy, but it certainly helps.

 Most of us tend to fall somewhere on the spectrum between believing that all people are basically good, and believing all people are basically selfish.
-One way or another, most of us need to realize that people are made up of equal parts of both.
+In truth, people are made up of equal parts of both.

 Once we recognize that we are all capable of good and evil, we can stop assuming that everyone we disagree with is our enemy.
 An enemy is an adversary.
 Enemy is a term of war, which is a place where love does not exist.
 If you enter into conflict with other people with an attitude of winning and losing, then your focus is no longer on love but avoiding defeat.
 The relationship becomes a competition, which shifts our focus away from accountability and towards blame.

-There is no blaming in redefined love.
+There is no room for blame in Redefined Love.
 When we accept that we are all fallen people, we are able to feel compassion for ourselves and others.
 There is no winning or losing.
 There is only where you end and the other person begins.
 You recognize that everyone is in their own place.
 Perhaps that place is not somewhere you’d like to be.
-If that is the case, we can set healthy boundaries for ourselves and shift our focus to other relationships.
+If that is the case, you can set healthy boundaries for yourself and shift your focus to other relationships.

 We can love those with whom we disagree when we realize that we have as much to learn from those who have hurt us as from those who treat us well.
 This can be a scary notion because it requires us to examine our own pain, which hurts!
 It hurts our hearts, and it also often hurts our pride.
 Very often, maybe almost always, our hurt is rooted in our own insecurities and shame.

-In order to break free from your toxic relationships, you must first be brutally honest about your own toxicity.
-It’s ok.
+In order to break free from toxic relationships, you must first be brutally honest about your own toxicity.
+It’s okay.
 We all have darkness within us.
 It can only control you if you try to hide it from the world.
 The truth truly does set you free.

 Even if you are an adult child of dysfunction, having had no control over the family you were born into, you have absorbed some of that toxicity into your own life.
 If you are unwilling to address your own toxicity, you will not be able to successfully redefine love.

-Yes, it will be humbling to admit that you’ve screwed up too.
+Yes, it is humbling to admit that you’ve screwed up.
 If you have been in dysfunctional relationships, you’ve probably spent a lot of time blaming other people.
 Admitting your mistakes is even harder when nobody else is willing to admit theirs.
-It will feel like you’re feeding yourself to the wolves.
-But it doesn’t matter what others think, because you are redefining love and coming to a healthier place of peace.
+It may feel like you’re feeding yourself to the wolves.
+But it doesn’t matter if others are being accountable or not.
+What matters is that you are coming to a healthier place of peace within yourself.